yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

 To start a workload that performs read and write operations across all the nodes of the cluster, do the following:

-1. In the application UI, Click the hamburger icon beside Active Workloads for Generic.
+1. In the [application UI](http://localhost:8080), click the hamburger icon at the top of the page beside Active Workloads for Generic.
 1. Select the **Usable Operations** tab.
 1. Under **Create Tables**, click **Run Create Tables Workload** to add tables to the database.
 1. Under **Seed Data**, click **Run Seed Data Workload** to add data to the tables.
 1. Under **Simulation**, select the **Include new Inserts** option, and click **Run Simulation Workload**.
 1. Click **Close**.

-The Latency and Throughput charts show the workload.
+The Latency and Throughput charts show the workload running on the cluster.

 ## Next step